 FTP program recommendation - Some FTP programs tend to skip or partial FTP of files during bulk FTP.
 If you receive errors on your PHP Live! system after installation, you may want to upload the files again.
 To ensure there is not a redundant FTP process, we recommend FileZilla FTP Program.

-Backup of the web/ directory (not required, but good idea) - Make a backup of the web/ directory of your PHP Live! system located on your web server prior to upgrading. (example, if your PHP Live! system is installed at public_html/phplive/, make a backup of the public_html/phplive/web/ directory)
+Backup of the web/ directory (not required, but good idea) - Make a backup of the web/ directory prior to upgrading.
+The web/ directory contains important dynamic files and other settings. (if your PHP Live! system is installed at public_html/phplive/, the web/ directory would be public_html/phplive/web/, make a backup of that directory)

 It is suggested to upgrade the system after business hours when website activity is minimal.
 All operators should log out of the system before upgrading.

-1. Transfer the new version PHP Live! files to your web server:
+A. Transfer the new PHP Live! files to your web server, replacing the current files: